php-dev-br/laravel-doc-pt-br/broadcasting.md

         forceTLS: true
     });

-#### Using An Existing Client Instance

-If you already have a Pusher Channels or Socket.io client instance that you would like Echo to utilize, you may pass it to Echo via the `client` configuration option:

-    const client = require('pusher-js');

-    window.Echo = new Echo({
-        broadcaster: 'pusher',
-        key: 'your-pusher-channels-key',
-        client: client
-    });

 <a name="listening-for-events"></a>
 ### Listening For Events

 Once you have installed and instantiated Echo, you are ready to start listening for event broadcasts.
 First, use the `channel` method to retrieve an instance of a channel, then call the `listen` method to listen for a specified event:

     Echo.channel('orders')
         .listen('OrderShipped', (e) => {
             console.log(e.order.name);
         });

 If you would like to listen for events on a private channel, use the `private` method instead.
 You may continue to chain calls to the `listen` method to listen for multiple events on a single channel:

     Echo.private('orders')
         .listen(...)